 To register for the training sessions we offer for AYSO’s Safe Haven, you need to do two things:

 - First, apply to become an AYSO Volunteer.
 To do that, please follow the instructions offered on this page: https://ayso13.org/how-to-become-a-volunteer/

 - Second, visit AYSOU.org to enroll in one of the course times offered there.
 If you want to find times when you can take the course in person, but do not see any times that work for you, please email the AYSO CVPA by email to email@example.com.
 We will be happy to schedule time for you.

-For Coaches, the in-person version of AYSO’s Safe Haven is required.
-For everyone else, the in-person version is recommended, but you can take the online version of the course offered through AYSOU.org.
-You are also welcome to take both.
+Coaches must take the in-person version of AYSO’s Safe Haven course.
+The in-person version is still recommended for other volunteers, but online version of the course is also available through AYSOU.org.
+It’s also possible to take both.

 If you have any questions, please don’t hesitate to ask.
 Send email to our Child and Volunteer Protection Advocate (CVPA) by email to CVPA@ayso13.org.